graphile/crystal/docs/library.md

 The PostGraphQL middleware gives you a lot of excellent features for running your own GraphQL server.
 However, if you want to execute a PostGraphQL query in Node.js without having to go through HTTP you can use some other exported functions that PostGraphQL provides.

-The first function you will need is `createPostGraphQLSchema` who’s purpose is to create your PostGraphQL schema.
+The first function you will need is `createPostGraphQLSchema` whose purpose is to create your PostGraphQL schema.
 This function is asynchronous as it will need to run the Postgres introspection query in your database.

 The function takes very similar arguments to the `postgraphql` middleware function we discussed above: